 - Report annually the total pounds of food from Tier 1 donors that was spoiled or otherwise not fit for human consumption when received.

 - Get added to a public list to help businesses locate donation partners.
 For more information and to request to be added to the list, complete this short survey.

 Our knowledgeable field team provides free phone, email, virtual, and in-person support to help set up a system to recover and donate surplus edible food.

 How to work with donors to comply with the new law

 In December 2021, all identified Tier 1 and Tier 2 food generators in Alameda County received a notification letter alerting them to their surplus edible food donation requirements.
 As a result, businesses may reach out to you as a food recovery organization/service partner.
+For more information about requirements for food generating businesses, click here.
 Follow the steps below to ensure compliance when working with existing and new food donation partners.

 STEP 1: Assess Your Capacity

 Before serving new donors, determine the additional amounts, types, and frequency of surplus edible food your organization can accept.
 Consider that donations may include more perishable items that require immediate distribution, cold storage, or preservation to remain fit for human consumption.

 STEP 2: Enter into Written Agreements

 For both existing and new Tier 1 donors, establish a regular food donation or collection schedule with each donor and jointly enter into a written agreement.
 Maintain copies and update agreements as needed.